 Communicate with parents each day at drop off and pick up time.
 Saying good morning is not that hard.
 If you’re not a morning person, be prepared at pick up time with some good news and a smile.
 A few words go a LONG way.
 The most frustrating relationships are the ones where there is no communication.

-Parents wish providers knew being a parents is the toughest job in the world.
+Parents wish daycare providers knew being a parent is the toughest job in the world.
 I have noticed most mothers feel like a total failure.
-I know I have since the moment my daughter was born.
+And I know I have since the moment my daughter was born.
 I have never felt adequate at any part of motherhood.

 Everyone is from different cultures and backgrounds and we don’t all think the same way.
 Just because you put a big bow in your daughter’s hair every day doesn’t mean another parent thinks that is important.
 If you see a parent struggling or a child’s needs not being met, offer suggestions in a kind and uplifting way, not a judgmental look down your nosey kind of way.

 You’ll be surprised it can actually give them the confidence to be better parents.
 And make sure when you see someone doing a good job as a parent, SAY SOMETHING!
 Everyone likes to hear what they are doing right.